The GLBT Round Table is governed by an elected executive board.

-- 2014 Midwinter Meeting Executive Board Agenda and Notes
+- 2017 January Executive Board Meeting Agenda and Minutes

 The GLBTRT Executive Board consists of elected officers and directors-at-large.
 Board members are elected by the round table membership during ALA elections annual in the Spring.
 Officers begin and end terms immediately at the close of ALA Annual Conferences.